astrolince/configs/README.md

 ### Pacman tweaks

-Set the stable branch and regenerate the mirrors list with the fastest ones:
+Regenerate the mirrors list with the fastest ones and update the system:

-`$ sudo pacman-mirrors --api --set-branch stable --fasttrack`
+`$ sudo pacman-mirrors --fasttrack`

 `$ sudo pacman -Syyuu`